anhvir/trial/README.md

 gcc -Wall -c intArray.c
 gcc -o search main.o search.o
 ```
-in which the first step ask `gcc` to translate `main.c` into the
+in which the first step asks `gcc` to translate `main.c` into the
 *object* format, which is a file in machine language, but is not
 an executable file (because, say, there is no possible link to
 `createSortedArray()` from `main.c` alone).
  The last step links the object files
 together and create the executable file `search`.
-Oh yes, my `./search`
+Oh yes, now my `./search`
-is running, but it doesn't do any search!
+is running!
+But note that it doesn't do any search!

 ### First attempt to use `make`
 But hand on, we know a bit about `make`, and I want to employ that for